© Università degli Studi di Padova - Credits: HCE Web agency

 Admission results (foreign qualifications)

-Admission notice for candidates with Italian qualification will be available soon
+Admission notice for candidates with Italian qualification

 The Master’s degree course provides students with the knowledge and the competences required to protect and promote human rights in multi-level governance contexts, locally to internationally.
 Students develop the capabilities and skills necessary to analyse, assess and manage complex political and socio-economic phenomena and their impact on the fundamental rights of all persons, mainly the most vulnerable ones.